kolenaIO/kolena/docs/metrics/accuracy.md

+---
+description: Learn about evaluating ML model performance with accuracy
+---

 # Accuracy

 Accuracy is one of the most well-known metrics in machine learning model evaluation because it is simple to understand